meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-1.md

 In this project, I use Riot Games' API to fetch my personal match history data, process & query it, produce dashboards and perform analysis on it.

 ## Data Collection
 Here is the .ipynb file where i fetch my match history data using Riot's api.
-Take note that it is rather outdated, as servers & server names have changed.

 [View Notebook](https://nbviewer.org/github/meng-kiat/My-jupyter-notebooks/blob/main/TFT_Data.ipynb){: .btn .btn--info .btn--small}

+Take note that it is rather outdated, as servers & server names have changed.{: .notice .notice--infp}